 Learning parameters such as the learning rate, momentum and hidden PEs will be tweaked and optimized.

-The simulation of the blackjack game to determine the desired output will comprise of a substantial component of the project.
-We plan on generating n decks of cards, with cards represented as integers 1-13 in a vector.
-We will shuffle the deck by permuting the entries in the vector randomly.
-The first entries in the deck will then be “dealt” to the dealer and the players (number of players will be variable).These inputs will be passed to the neural net, which will decide on a strategy.
-This will be compared to the desired strategy from the simulation, and weights will update accordingly via back-propagation.

-This process will have two separate steps.
+I think we say all of this aboveThis process will have two separate steps.
 The first step will be generating the training data by simulating many games of blackjack and the second will be running this data through the neural net.

 As a second phase of the project, we will add training a second neural net to make split/double down decisions.
 This neural net will be used first, and then after the betting decision is made, the hit/stay neural net will be used to play the hand.